-- facilities
+- Across the region, the preferred scenario incorporates physical and nature-based

+- Site- or building-level adaptation of critical

 - Restoring wetlands and riparian zones • Creating floodable spaces on publicly owned

-- lands
+- Increasing stormwater system capacity

 - Restoring or daylighting riparian zones

-- barriers

-- Enhancing resiliency of mobility systems

-- Retrofitting existing pump stations and modifying culverts
+- Replenishing and restoring beaches

+- Implementing multi-purpose coastal flood

+- Implementing tide and surge gates

-This set of strategies addresses the desire of residents and other stakeholders to both prevent damage and disruption from flooding and incorporate nature-based strategies.
+- This set of strategies addresses the desire of residents and other stakeholders to both prevent damage and disruption from flooding and incorporate nature-based strategies.
 In addition to flood risk reduction, additional benefits of these strategies include new public spaces and community amenities as well as improved open space networks and ecosystem processes.
 Many nature-based solutions also have the potential to address additional climate hazards as well, including extreme heat (especially urban heat), poor air quality, stressed water supply and quality, invasive species, wildfires, and the threats posed to marine species by ocean acidification.

-PHYSICAL & NATURE-BASED INFRASTRUCTURE